 Nuclear power plants are also an ideal research topic since their disadvantages are often controversial to the public.
 First, they are amazingly costly.
 Building a nuclear power plant and running it consumes a large sum of a government’s budget, and it might be more economical to build a regular power plant.
 This provides less power, but it is much cheaper.
 Since the US has serval running nuclear power plants, is it reasonable for the US to spend extra money on additional ones?

 Another reason that building nuclear power plants is controversial is the safety concerns.
 Although the government has made many efforts to keep it as safe as possible, the price that people have to pay if an accident happens is still unconscionable.
-The government also holds a highly cautious attitude toward nuclear power plants due to the aftermath of previous nuclear incidents.
+The US government also holds a highly cautious attitude toward nuclear power plants due to the aftermath of previous nuclear incidents.
 The Chernobyl and Fukushima Daiichi nuclear power plant accidents as well as the Three Mile Island incident are painful lessons for the United States government.

 In conclusion, this topic is worthy of more and deeper research since building nuclear power plants is like the sword of Damocles.
 On one hand, it could contribute renewable and clean energy to the US public.
 On the other hand, it could bring damage to the country if there is a lack of regulation.